 For most domestic projects and some foreign projects, dredging service providers are required to obtain three types of bonds: bid bonds, performance bonds and payment bonds.
 These bonds are typically provided by large insurance companies.
 A bid bond is required to serve as a guarantee that if a service provider's bid is chosen, the service provider will sign the contract.
 The amount of the bond is typically 20% of the service provider's bid, up to a maximum bond of \$3.0 million.
 After a contract is signed, the bid bond is replaced by a performance bond, the purpose of which is to guarantee that the job will be completed.
-If we fail to complete a job, the bonding company would be required to complete the job and would be entitled to be paid by us for any costs incurred in excess of the contract price.
+If we fail to complete a job, the bonding company would be required to complete the job and would be entitled to be paid the contract price directly by the customer.
+Additionally, the bonding company would be entitled to be paid by us for any costs incurred in excess of the contract price.
 A company's ability to obtain performance bonds with respect to a particular contract depends upon the size of the contract, as well as the size of the service provider and its financial position.
 A payment bond is also required to protect the service provider's suppliers and subcontractors in the event that the service provider cannot make timely payments.
 Payment bonds are generally written at 100% of the contract value.